-I sometimes say jokingly that Twelve Steps could just as well be called Seven Steps because its archetype revolves around the seven life processes, hence its incredible efficiency.
-Apart from the lawfulness of the groupings below, there is ground for this subdivision in seven in Wilson's recognition that he broke down some steps, especially the initial ones, in order to make them easier for the individual in recovery.
+I sometime say jokingly that Twelve Step could just as well be called Seven Step because its archetype revolves around the seven life processes, hence the incredible efficiency of A.A.
+Apart from the lawfulness of the groupings below there is ground for this subdivision in seven in Wilson's recognition that he broke down some steps, especially the initial ones, in order to make them easier for the individual in recovery.
 Let us see where we find such correspondences between seven and twelve:

-Step 1 of the seven life processes = steps 1 to 3 of Twelve Steps
+Step 1 of the seven life processes = steps 1 to 3 of Twelve Step